lemlac/mulem/docs/reference.md

 sizeOfPtr  = sizeof[ptr]    -- == 4 or 8
 ```

-You can call a type as a function to convert types into other types if conversion is possible.
+You can call a type like
+a function to convert types into other types if conversion is possible.

 ```
 x = 1